Cookie Consent by Free Privacy Policy website Punctuality | Mälardalstrafik Hoppa till huvudmenymenu Hoppa till innehålleast Hoppa till fotensouth

 Punctuality

 Reliable and punctual service with trains running on time is important to increase sustainable travel by regional trains in the Stockholm-Mälaren valley.
 Here we will regularly report on the punctuality of the regional train services.
-We report on a monthly basis about the punctuality of the Mälartåg lines from January 2022.
+We report on a monthly basis about the punctuality of the Mälartåg lines.

 Örebro-Eskilstuna - Sthlm-Uppsala Linköping- Eskilstuna- Västerås- Sala-Uppsala Hallsberg-Katrineholm-Stockholm Norrköping-Nyköping-Stockholm Uppsala-Tierp-Gävle